Health Insurance & Immunizations

 - Keep medications in their original, labeled containers so that it is clear to customs what the contents and intended use are.

 - Take enough medication to last the duration of your time abroad.
-Some medications are not accessible in certain countries.
+Some medications are not accessible in certain countries and cannot be sent through the mail.

 - Carry your medication in carry-on luggage only; your checked luggage could be delayed or lost.